judo347/AAU-Notes/4-Semester/SPO - Languages and Compilers/0000 - tasks.md

 All of the occurrences of ID require additional information, as do the numbers.
 The attached information is shown in parentheses in the lines above.

+## Lecture 7

+SKIPPED BECAUSE IT IS ABOUT ANTLR AND OTHER PARSER GENERARTORS.
+This will be done in project.

+## Lecture 8

+SABLECC

+## Lecture 9